 RELATED: Most Popular Day Trips from San Diego

 The other reason to visit Black’s Beach?
 Clothing is optional.
 Thanks to its challenging nature trail and roaring surf, this nude beach isn’t usually overpopulated; don’t expect many gawkers.
 It’s a safe haven for sunbathers who want to enjoy the sandy beach as nature intended: in your birthday suit rather than a swimsuit.

 Del Mar City Beach

 The San Diego County city of Del Mar is home to both family-friendly and upscale temptations.
 Del Mar Beach is a family-friendly beach with sports galore.
 Part of Seagrove Park, Del Mar Beach even has a beach just for dogs called the River Mouth.

-Del Mar Plaza sits up above the cliffs.
+Del Mar Plaza sits up above the cliffs, within short walking distance.
 The square offers fine dining and gallery shopping, as well as stunning ocean views.

 If you want to stay sand-free and aren’t interested in shopping and fancy food, curl up in Powerhouse Park.
 This grassy area overlooks Del Mar Beach and offers spots to sit and enjoy a picnic and some family time without the hassle of getting sand in your clothing.

 La Jolla Shores Beach